dneroc/VexingWM/technical_manual/technical_manual.md

 frame behind.
 There were several ideas that were proposed but the one we went with was using an unordered map to map each frame to a client window.
 This allowed us to destroy any frame that is associated with a client window.

+## 5. Installation

+**Dependencies**
+C++-11 enabled C++ compiler
+X Library (Xlib) headings and libraries
+Xterm terminal
+Xinit

+For Ubuntu/Debian type in to terminal: sudo apt-get install build-essential libx11-dev xserver-xephyr xinit xterm

+For Arch Linux type in to the terminal: yaourt -S base-devel libx11 xorg-server-xephyr xterm

+**Running the window manager**
+Go to the code folder of the window manager
+Open terminal in this folder and enter the following into the terminal: g++ -std=c++1y -Wall -g wm.cpp -lX11

+Go to your home folder and open your xinitrc file using the terminal with your prefered file editor: gedit .xinitrc

+Ensure to comment out any other window manager.
+At the bottom of the file enter the following and save: exec /path/to/the/code/folder/a.out

+Launch the window manager by entering the following into the terminal: startx

+**Opening the testing environment**
+If you would like to launch the X Window Manager in a new window without having to install it you can do that by going to the code folder and running the ./build_and_run.sh script.

+The xinitrc file allows you to select which programs will launch when you first the testing environment.